firstdraft/guides/teacherplan-domain-modeling-exercise.md

 We want to make it easy for teachers and coaches to draft, discuss, revise, and approve Improvement Plans.
 Our goal is to come up with a domain model to capture the data in the linked doc, and support the following:

  - A user can create an Improvement Plan.
+    - An Improvement Plans has a description.
- - Improvement Plans have one or more Goals.
+ - A user can add one or more Goals to an Improvement Plan.
+    - A Goals has a description.
- - Goals have one or more Action Steps.
+ - A user can add one or more Action Steps to a Goal.
- - Action Steps have
+    - An Action Step has
-    - description
+        - a description
-    - target date
+        - a target date
-    - people who take the lead on them (this can be anyone, not necessarily the user)
+        - a people who take the lead on them (this can be anyone, not necessarily a user)
         - resources needed
         - implementation specifics
         - measures of success

-    **All of these except target date should just be free-form text fields**, like in the linked sample Google Doc above.
+    **All of these attributes of an Action Step, except target date, should just be free-form text fields**, like in the linked sample Google Doc above.
  - Any user can coach any other user.
 A user becomes a coach if they are invited to be one (by email address) by the owner of the Improvement Plan.
  - There should be a page where the user can see all of the Improvement Plans they are connected to; since a user can have their own Improvement Plans, Improvement Plans they are coaching on, both, or neither.
  - Owners and coaches for an Improvement Plan should be able to add comments on the Improvement Plan itself, and Goals within it.